Crack in the Ground, Oregon

 Distance from the parking: 0.35 miles (0.5 km)

-Road access: High-clearance vehicles, the road can be inaccessible during wet and snow weather
+Road access: High-clearance vehicles are recommended; the road may be inaccessible in wet or snowy conditions

 Elevation: 4,500 ft (1,372 m)